-One of the key problems with decision-making is that it is often simplified into either/or choices.
-“Yes/no”, “Go/No-Go”, is how we often focus our attention and make decisions.
+One of the critical problems with decision-making is that it is often simplified into either/or choices.
+“Yes/no,” and “Go/No-Go” is how we often focus our attention and make decisions.
 Life is easy when problems are framed as either black or white.
 For example, the Fed will either tighten or not tighten.
 Employment will either increase or decrease.
 The stock market will either rise or fall.
 These are phrased, in the end, as binary actions.
 Seldom will you hear a market pundit provide anything other than a binary choice problem.
 Forecasting is often viewed as being so hard that getting just the direction right may be more than enough to be successful.
 Unfortunately, framing uncertain forecasts as a binary problem is both near-sighted and flawed.

 Many argue that being right more than 50 percent is not the measure of a good trader.
 Good traders can have a success rate below 50% and still make money.
-That is absolutely the case.
+That is the case.
 Good risk management can offset forecasting errors.
-Holding winners and cutting losers can allow for lower forecasting skill, but increasing forecasting skill will only improve and not detract from performance.
+Holding winners and cutting losers can allow for lower forecasting skills, but increasing forecasting skills will only improve and not detract from performance.
 The best way to improve this skill is to focus on the odds of forecasting.
 As you receive new information, there is a shift in the probabilities, not just a shift to either yes or no. Stop binary thinking and focus on the odds.